kulturman/Image-processing-API/Readme.md

-To launch the project, foolow these steps:
+To launch the project, follow these steps:

 npm i
 npm start